-Discussion: In this study, each event has a unique event id, and we have distinguished our events as major and minor events.
-We have defined our events as a time-stamped action on a digital document with additional information described in detail in [Mustacoglu et al. 2007].
+Discussion: in this study, each event has a unique event id, and we have distinguished our events as major and minor events.
+We have defined our events as a timestamped action on a digital document.
 In our study, we have unified and federated heterogeneous annotation tools to communicate with each other via event-based infrastructure and Web Service technology.
-Moreover, we have integrated search and academic search tools that are used for retrieving and collecting data and metadata into the proposed system.
+Moreover, we have integrated search and web-based academic search tools that are used for retrieving and collecting data and metadata from internet into the proposed system.
 We did not use publish-subscribe paradigm to disseminate updates since the integrated annotation tools do not support publish-subscribe mechanism.
-However, any application that requires and supports publish-subscribe mechanism, then broker address and topic can be defined in a property file of our proposed system to provide updates via publish-subscribe mechanism by connecting to the broker and subscribing to a topic.
+However, any application that requires and supports publish-subscribe mechanism, then a broker address and a topic can be defined in a property file of our proposed system to provide updates via publish- subscribe mechanism by connecting to the broker and subscribing to the topic.
 Finally, our update propagation falls into unicast communication technology that requires sending updates to each annotation tool separately by the system not the underlying mechanism.